noi-techpark/opendatahub-website/src/content/services/data-sharing/_index.md

   - title: "**Let your business grow** by sharing your data."
-    description: "Do you have data in the Tourism, Mobility, Traffic or Weather domains?
-Or any other data you think may be useful to the Open Data Hub Community?"
+    description: "Do you have data in the Tourism, Mobility or Weather domains - or any other data you believe could benefit the Open Data Hub community?
+Share it securely through our Data Sharing platform and connect with developers and partners to create new value."
     btn_link: "/contact?contact-reason=data-sharing"
     btn_label: "Contact us now!"
     img_back: "/img/services/data_sharing/ODH-data-sharing-bolzano.jpg"